You are currently viewing What is Income Tax – For Beginners

 What are Income Tax Slab Rates?

 In India, income is taxable based on annual net income.
 The tax is evaluated by prescribed income tax slab rates.
-The income tax slab rates are progressive in nature like the slab rate increases depending on the net annual income of a person.
-The Income-tax slab rates are liable to be changed periodically and it is a part of the Union Budget announcement.
+The income tax slab rates are progressive in nature, such as when the slab rate increases depending on a person’s net annual income.
+The income-tax slab rates are liable to be changed periodically, and this is a part of the Union Budget announcement.
 The slab rates of tax on income for the financial year 2018-2019 are as follows:

 Income Tax Slab for Individuals